aptos-labs/developer-docs/apps/docusaurus/docs/nodes/localnet/run-a-localnet.md

 ---
-title: "Run a Local Testnet with Validator"
+title: "Run a Localnet with Validator"
-slug: "run-a-local-testnet"
 sidebar_position: 9
 ---

-# Run a Local Testnet with Validator
+# Run a Localnet with Validator

-:::tip Using the CLI to run a local development network Running a local testnet with the Aptos CLI is simpler and more fully featured.
+:::tip Using the CLI to run a local development network Running a localnet with the Aptos CLI is simpler and more fully featured.
 Learn how by following this guide: [Run a Local Development Network with the CLI](../../tools/aptos-cli/use-cli/running-a-local-network.md).
 :::

-You can run a local testnet of the Aptos blockchain.
-This local testnet will not be connected to the Aptos devnet.
+You can run a localnet of the Aptos blockchain.
+This localnet will not be connected to the Aptos devnet.
 It will run on your local machine, independent of other Aptos networks.
-You can use this local testnet for testing and development purposes.
+You can use this localnet for testing and development purposes.

-You can run a local testnet using the Aptos-core source code.
+You can run a localnet using the Aptos-core source code.
 This approach is useful for testing modifications to the Aptos-core codebase or to the Aptos Framework.

 The rest of this document describes:

-- How to start your local testnet with a single validator node, and
+- How to start your localnet with a single validator node, and
-- How to start a Faucet service and attach it to your local testnet.
+- How to start a Faucet service and attach it to your localnet.

 ## Using the Aptos-core source code